Audio-Synchronized Visual Animation: Audio-Video Synchronized Diffusion

-\paragraph{Audio Conditioning} To facilitate audio-synchronized generation, we condition the generation on ImageBind audio embeddings~\cite{girdhar2023imagebind}.
-ImageBind computes a audio classification token, $\va^g$, representing global semantics, and local patch tokens, $\va_{f,t}$, across $T_a$ timestamps.
-Original ImageBind only uses $\va^g$ for contrastive learning and discards $\va_{f,t}$.
+\newparagraph{Audio Conditioning} To facilitate audio-synchronized generation, we condition the generation on ImageBind audio embeddings~\cite{girdhar2023imagebind}.
+ImageBind computes an audio classification token, $\va^g$, representing global semantics, and local patch tokens, $\va_{f,t}$, across $T_a$ timestamps.
+The original ImageBind only uses $\va^g$ for contrastive learning and discards $\va_{f,t}$.
 However, we found these frozen local tokens as efficient synchronization cues.
-We split the patch tokens temporally into $rT$ segments, corresponding to the same timestamps as the frames $\vz_{1:rT}$ , and append the global token to each.
+We split the patch tokens temporally into $rT$ segments, corresponding to the same timestamps as the frames $\vz_{1:rT}$, and append the global token to each.
 Each frame $\vz_t$ then learns both semantics and synchronization guidance from its audio segment $\va_t$ via cross-attention~\cite{vaswani2023attention}.
+In Suppl.
+Sec.
+6.7, we compared ImageBind with CLAP and BEATs as encoders.

-\paragraph{Spatial Convolution} The original LDM's pretrained spatial convolutional layers were frozen and used without modification.
+\newparagraph{Spatial Convolution} The original LDM's pre-trained spatial convolutional layers were frozen and used without modification.

-\paragraph{First-frame Temporal Convolution} Each spatial convolution block was augmented with a 1D temporal convolution layer (kernel size 3) to capture temporal dependencies.
+\newparagraph{First-frame Temporal Convolution} Each spatial convolution block was augmented with a 1D temporal convolution layer (kernel size 3) to capture temporal dependencies.
 To better adhere to the starting image, $\vz_1$, we adjusted the receptive field at frame $t$ to include frames $(1, t-1, t)$ as opposed to $(t-1,t,t+1)$.
-These temporal convolutions with \emph{first-frame lookup} were applied to three components in the UNet, i.e., the input/output conv layers and all ResNet convs.
+These temporal convolutions with \emph{first-frame lookup} were applied to three components in the UNet, namely the input/output conv layers and all ResNet convs.

-\paragraph{First-frame Spatial Attention} We also leveraged the pretrained LDM's spatial self-attentions.
-Following~\cite{text2video-zero}, we modified the frozen spatial attention layers to cross-attend to the first frame rather than self-attend to the current frame, by computing key-values from the first frame and queries from the current one.
+\newparagraph{First-frame Spatial Attention} We also leveraged the pre-trained LDM's spatial self-attentions.
+Following~\cite{text2video-zero}, we modified the frozen spatial attention layers to cross-attend to the first frame rather than self-attend to the current frame, by computing the key-value pairs from the first frame and the queries from the current one.